mrotaru/data/js-prototypes/index.md

 property with the same name as the one we're trying to set/create on the target object.

-### Situation 1 - the property is a [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)
+### Situation 1 - The Property is a [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)

 In JS, if we want to run a function when setting a property, we can can use a setter.
 In this case, **JS will call the setter**.
 The setter function can